Frequently asked questions (FAQs)

 How long are the webcasts?

-Unless it specifically states otherwise, all Dbriefs webcasts will last for approximately 1 hour.
+Unless it specifically states otherwise, all Dbriefs Webcasts will last for approximately one hour.

-- Windows XP (Internet Explorer, Firefox or Google Chrome)
+- Windows 7+ (Microsoft Edge, latest Internet Explorer, Firefox, or Chrome)

 - Ubuntu Linux (Firefox only)